Expand Your Strategic CI Expertise

 Zena Applebaum is a competitive intelligence strategist, legal industry observer, and personal brand advocate.
 Having pioneered the discipline of law firm competitive intelligence nearly 20 years ago, Applebaum shares her passion for the legal and CI industries as a speaker, writer, and contributor to blogs including 3 Geeks and a Law Blog on topics ranging from competitive intelligence to change management, qualitative data analysis, and personal branding.
 In 2015, she was inducted as a Fellow of the Council of CI Fellows.
 Applebaum has been a sessional instructor at the University of Toronto iSchool, Rutgers University, and a guest lecturer at law schools across North America.
 She honed her CI skills as the director of competitive intelligence at Bennett Jones LLP for more than a decade prior to taking on her current role as national director, market insights and engagement at Thomson Reuters in Canada.
 In her role, she is responsible for client intelligence, market insights, and sales enablement.

+The program will run from 9:00 a.m. to 4:30 p.m. on Thursday and 9:00 a.m. to 4:00 p.m. on Friday.
 Participants are expected to arrive on time and stay for the duration of the program.
+Continental breakfast will be served at 8:30 a.m.
+Course materials, continental breakfast, break, and lunch are included.
 Registration is first come, first served, and limited to 40 people.
+The deadline to register is April 22, 2020.
 Participants are responsible for covering transportation and housing.
 By attending the conference, you agree that AALL, its employees, contractors, and volunteers, may photograph, videotape or audiotape you during the conference and related activities.
 Your photo, video, audio, likeness, or image may be used by AALL for promotional or related purposes with no remuneration to you.
 Attendees are expected to follow the rules outlined in AALL’s Meetings and Events Code of Conduct.

 This continuing professional education opportunity is sponsored the American Association of Law Libraries in partnership with Wolters Kluwer.